A Kimai plugin, which allows configuring additional fields for timesheets, customers, projects, activities and expenses.

 Records detailed change/audit logs for timesheets, customers, projects and activities and displays them in a per-item timeline.

-Create free configurable additional (optional and mandatory) fields for timesheets, customers, projects and activities in various formats.
+Create free configurable additional fields for timesheets, customers, projects, activities and users in various formats.
+Fields can be optional or mandatory and restricted by permissions.

 Keep track of your expenses based on a customer, project and activity.
 These expenses can be categorized and included in your invoices.

 Create tasks, start/stop/pause them, assign them to users and teams - a todo-list management plugin that is connected to your time-tracker and adds two new dashboard widgets

 |Custom CSS plugin||